outsideopen/oo-bin-py/README.md

 # Configuration

 ## SSH
-(**TODO:** Make tunnels.conf available for secure download by OO employees)

 You need an SSH configuration, and matching `tunnels.conf`

 ## Firefox

+Set up Tunnels profile in Firefox:
+    - Open Firefox and enter `about:profiles` in the URL bar
-Create a new profile called "Tunnels"
+    - Create a new profile called "Tunnels"
-- Open Firefox with the Tunnels profile:
+    - Close/re-open Firefox with the Tunnels profile
-  - Enter about:config -> accept -> find browser.ssl_override_behavior and change its value from 2 to 1.
         - Preferences -> General -> Network Settings -> Manual proxy configuration

-      SOCKS HOST: localhost
+            -  SOCKS HOST: localhost

-      Port: 2080
+            -  Port: 2080

-      SOCKS v5: check
+            -  SOCKS v5: check

 # Installation